timsu/cwac-touchlist/README.markdown

 project first via `ant parcel`, then compile and install the demo project via `ant demo`.

-To work with `TouchListView` in your own project, install the `cwac-touchlist` parcel and add a `com.commonsware.cwac.tlv.TouchListView` widget to your XML layout file.
+To work with `TouchListView` in your own project, place the library project somewhere and update your project to reference the library project (via Eclipse, via `android update lib-project`, etc.).
+Then, add a `com.commonsware.cwac.tlv.TouchListView` widget to your XML layout file.
 You have five customizable
 attributes: